 In pregnant women who have a kidney disorder, kidney function and blood pressure are monitored closely, as is growth of the fetus.
-Often, the baby must be delivered early.
 If the kidney disorder is severe, women may need to be hospitalized after 28 weeks of pregnancy so that bed rest is guaranteed, blood pressure can be controlled well, and the fetus can be monitored closely.

-Women who have had a kidney transplant are usually able to safely give birth to healthy babies if they have all of the following:
+Women who have had a kidney transplant Kidney Transplantation Kidney transplantation is the removal of a healthy kidney from a living or recently deceased person and then its transfer into a person with end-stage kidney failure.
+(See also Overview of Transplantation... read more are usually able to safely give birth to healthy babies if they have all of the following:

 A transplant that has been in place for 2 or more years